-Labor unions for business organizations in Mississippi can assist SCSEP Managers by providing information for the design of individual employment plans for participants, as they best know the skills needed for worker safety and career advancement.
+Labor unions for business organizations in Mississippi can assist SCSEP Managers by providing information to assist in the design of individual employment plans for participants as they know the skills needed for worker safety and career advancement.

 I. Major Employers